andrewpaliga/barbershop-app/website/docs/index.md

 ---

-## Adding the Booking Widget to Your Store
+## Adding the Booking Button to Your Store

 ### Step 1: Open Theme Editor